 Are you being taken advantage of in order to avoid a potential conflict.

-People pleasers are those who are “too nice”, almost always putting everyone else’s needs before their own.
+A people pleaser is a type of person who are “too nice”, almost always putting everyone else’s needs before their own.
 They never say “no”, are always volunteering to help, and make sure that everyone else’s needs are met first before they worry about themselves.
 It may sound like a good thing to always help others but this can quickly lead to emotional and physical burnout.
 Common examples include:

 - Agreeing to cover a shift or pick up a project at work that you know you cannot do